neeraj-somani/AWS_cert/june2021/SysOpsA/cloudwatch.md

 - Its performance monitoring and logging service
 - Cloudwatch features -
-  - CloudWatch Dashboards - CloudWatch dashboards built with custom widgets allow you to visually monitor resources and proactively take action if needed.
+  - CloudWatch Dashboards
+    - CloudWatch dashboards built with custom widgets allow you to visually monitor resources and proactively take action if needed.
 Overall, the dashboards give you a central (and visual) view of how your monitored resources are behaving at specific points in time.
+    - single dashboard can be build with matrics from multiple region
   - Dashboard Widgets
   - CloudWatch Metrics
 - can be used across AWS and even on-premises as well